-(5) The June 30, 2013 and June 30, 2018 actuarial valuations were audited by independent actuaries, Milliman and Cheiron, respectively.
-The valuations were found to be complete, accurate, and prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the Actuarial Standards of Practice promulgated by the Actuarial Standards Board and the applicable Guides to Professional Conduct, amplifying Opinions, and supporting Recommendations of the American Academy of Actuaries.
+(5) The June 30, 2018 actuarial valuation was audited by independent actuary, Cheiron.
+The valuation was found to be complete, accurate, and prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the Actuarial Standards of Practice promulgated by the Actuarial Standards Board and the applicable Guides to Professional Conduct, amplifying Opinions, and supporting Recommendations of the American Academy of Actuaries.
+The June 30, 2023 actuarial valuation will be audited by Cavanaugh Macdonald, an independent actuary, results will be disclosed in the next Annual Comprehensive Financial Report.